Okta (NASDAQ:OKTA) Updates FY 2023 Earnings Guidance

-Okta (NASDAQ:OKTA – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The company reported ($0.27) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.34) by $0.07.
-The company had revenue of $414.94 million for the quarter, compared to analysts’ expectations of $388.77 million.
-Okta had a negative return on equity of 12.85% and a negative net margin of 67.06%.
-The firm’s revenue was up 65.3% on a year-over-year basis.
-During the same quarter in the prior year, the company earned ($0.59) earnings per share.
-Sell-side analysts forecast that Okta will post -5.37 earnings per share for the current fiscal year.
+Okta (NASDAQ:OKTA – Get Rating) last released its quarterly earnings data on Thursday, June 2nd.
+The company reported ($0.27) earnings per share for the quarter, beating the consensus estimate of ($0.34) by $0.07.
+The firm had revenue of $414.94 million during the quarter, compared to the consensus estimate of $388.77 million.
+Okta had a negative return on equity of 13.13% and a negative net margin of 67.06%.
+Okta’s quarterly revenue was up 65.3% on a year-over-year basis.
+During the same period last year, the business posted ($0.59) EPS.
+On average, analysts predict that Okta will post -5.55 EPS for the current year.

-In other news, CAO Christopher K. Kramer sold 1,035 shares of Okta stock in a transaction on Wednesday, March 16th.
-The shares were sold at an average price of $152.92, for a total transaction of $158,272.20.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CFO Brett Tighe sold 2,858 shares of the firm’s stock in a transaction on Wednesday, March 16th.
+In other Okta news, CFO Brett Tighe sold 2,858 shares of the business’s stock in a transaction dated Wednesday, March 16th.
 The stock was sold at an average price of $152.92, for a total transaction of $437,045.36.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, insider Ledger Susan St. sold 5,879 shares of the business’s stock in a transaction dated Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total value of $899,016.68.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 19,537 shares of company stock worth $2,984,147.
-Insiders own 7.60% of the company’s stock.
+Insiders sold 19,537 shares of company stock worth $2,984,147 in the last quarter.
+7.60% of the stock is owned by insiders.

-Several large investors have recently modified their holdings of OKTA.
-KB Financial Partners LLC acquired a new stake in shares of Okta during the fourth quarter worth $42,000.
-Penserra Capital Management LLC increased its stake in Okta by 49.9% in the 4th quarter.
-Penserra Capital Management LLC now owns 658 shares of the company’s stock valued at $147,000 after buying an additional 219 shares during the last quarter.
-Prudential PLC acquired a new stake in Okta in the 1st quarter valued at $245,000.
-XTX Topco Ltd acquired a new stake in Okta in the 1st quarter valued at $247,000.
-Finally, High Net Worth Advisory Group LLC increased its stake in Okta by 35.2% in the 1st quarter.
-High Net Worth Advisory Group LLC now owns 1,690 shares of the company’s stock valued at $255,000 after buying an additional 440 shares during the last quarter.
-Institutional investors and hedge funds own 76.18% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+KB Financial Partners LLC purchased a new stake in shares of Okta during the fourth quarter worth about $42,000.
+Penserra Capital Management LLC increased its position in shares of Okta by 49.9% during the fourth quarter.
+Penserra Capital Management LLC now owns 658 shares of the company’s stock worth $147,000 after acquiring an additional 219 shares during the last quarter.
+Forum Financial Management LP purchased a new stake in shares of Okta during the fourth quarter worth about $296,000.
+Prudential PLC purchased a new stake in shares of Okta during the first quarter worth about $245,000.
+Finally, XTX Topco Ltd purchased a new stake in shares of Okta during the first quarter worth about $247,000.
+76.18% of the stock is currently owned by institutional investors and hedge funds.

 Okta, Inc provides identity solutions for enterprises, small and medium-sized businesses, universities, non-profits, and government agencies in the United States and internationally.
 The company offers Okta Identity Cloud, a platform that offers a suite of products and services, such as Universal Directory, a cloud-based system of record to store and secure user, application, and device profiles for an organization; Single Sign-On that enables users to access applications in the cloud or on-premise from various devices; Adaptive Multi-Factor Authentication provides a layer of security for cloud, mobile, Web applications, and data; Lifecycle Management that enables IT organizations or developers to manage a user's identity throughout its lifecycle; API Access Management that enables organizations to secure APIs; Access Gateway that enables organizations to extend the Okta Identity Cloud from the cloud to their existing on-premise applications; and Advanced Server Access to secure cloud infrastructure.